Save time at the gate and at tech… Download & Print your tech sheet here.

 6. Negative cambered turns will be avoided.

-8. Cars on the course simultaneously shall not run in close proximity to each other.
+8. Cars on the course simultaneously shall not run in close proximity to each other without a cage, unless approved by course director.

 9. All portions of the course shall be visible to at least one course marshal who can communicate through signals or by electronic means with the starting line.

 11.Cars should be required to slow to a walking speed within a controlled area before returning to the grid, hot pits or paddock areas.
-In all cases, a sufficient distance past the finish line must be available to safely slow or halt any competing car from the highest possible speed attainable at the finish without locking the brakes.
-It is recommended that an official be assigned to control the finish area.
+In all cases, a sufficient distance past the finish line must be available to safely slow or halt any car from the highest possible speed attainable at the finish without locking the brakes.
 Particular care must be exercised in the finish area to keep it free from hazard to participants and nonparticipants.

 12. Entrance and exit lanes shall enter the course at separate points, though they may be close together.
-They will be kept clear for use by competing cars at all times.
+They will be kept clear for use by tandeming cars at all times.

 13. Video or still cameras are not permitted at course worker positions or other locations within the course area.
 Exceptions may be granted by the Safety Steward and any photographer must be accompanied by a spotter to warn of approaching vehicles.